Wootz steel: Reproduction research

-In the late 20th century, J.D Verhoeven and Alfred Pendray chemically analysed extant Damascus blades, reconstructed methods of production, proved the role of impurities of ore, specifically the inclusion of Vanadium (~0.005%) in carbide formation, along with the need for repeated thermal cycling of the forged blades in the pattern creation, to reproduce wootz steel blades with patterns microscopically and visually identical to ancient blade patterns.
+In the late 20th century, J.D Verhoeven and Alfred Pendray chemically analysed extant Damascus blades, reconstructed methods of production, proved the role of impurities of ore, specifically the inclusion of vanadium (~0.005%) in carbide formation, along with the need for repeated thermal cycling of the forged blades in the pattern creation, to reproduce wootz steel blades with patterns microscopically and visually identical to ancient blade patterns.

 Reibold et al.'s analyses spoke of the presence of carbon nanotubes enclosing nanowires of cementite, with the trace elements/impurities of vanadium, molybdenum, chromium etc. contributing to their creation, in cycles of heating/cooling/forging.
 This resulted in a hard high carbon steel that remained malleable.

 There are smiths who are now consistently producing wootz steel blades visually identical to the old patterns.
 Steel manufactured in Kutch (in present-day India) particularly enjoyed a widespread reputation, similar to those manufactured at Glasgow and Sheffield.

-Wootz was made over nearly a 2,000-year period (the oldest sword samples date to around 200 CE) and the methods of production of ingots, the ingredients, and the methods of forging varied from one area to the next.
-Some wootz blades displayed a pattern, while some did not.
-Heat treating was quite different from forging, and there were many different patterns that were created by the various smiths who spanned from China to Scandinavia.

 With fellow experts, the Georgian-Dutch master armourer Gocha Laghidze developed a new method to reintroduce "Georgian Damascus steel".
 In 2010, he and his colleagues gave a masterclass on this at the Royal Academy of Fine Arts in Antwerp.